Certain Coefficient Problems of $\mathcal{S}_{e}^{*}$ and $\mathcal{C}_{e}$: Introduction

+Over the time, several authors established sharp bound of second-order Hankel determinants, see \cite{alarif,krishna bezilevic}.
+However, the task of computing bounds for third-order Hankel determinants, proves to be considerably more intricate, can be observed from \cite{sharpstarlike,zap,zap2019}.
+In the context of the class $\mathcal{S}^{*}$, Kwon et al. \cite{sharpstarlike} established the inequality $| H_{3}(1)| \leq 8/9$, which has recently been best improved to the bound of $4/9$ by Kowalczyk et al. \cite{4/9}.
+Furthermore, Lecko et al. \cite{lecko 1/2 bound} successfully derived the bound $| H_{3}(1)| \leq 1/9$, a result that stands as sharp for functions in $\mathcal{S}^{*}(1/2)$.
+For a more comprehensive exploration of Hankel determinants, interested readers can turn to works such as \cite{sharp,4/9,lecko 1/2 bound,nehacardioid}.

+Below, we enlist specific subclasses of $\mathcal{S}^*$ and $\mathcal{C}$, resulting from diverse selections of $\varphi(z)$ in Table \ref{10 table}.
+In a similar manner, Mendiratta et al. \cite{mendi} introduced and analyzed the classes $\mathcal{S}_{e}^{*}$ and $\mathcal{C}_{e}$ by selecting $\varphi(z)=e^z$ in (\ref{mindaclass}) and (\ref{mindaclassc}), respectively.
+These classes are defined as follows:

-Several radius problems \cite{mendi} and implications of differential subordination \cite{adibastarlikenessexponential} have been established for various subclasses associated with the exponential function.
-Zaprawa \cite{zap2019} has improved the bounds of the third Hankel determinants related to the classes $\mathcal {S}^{*}_{e}$ and $\mathcal{C}_{e}$, which is given by
+Numerous studies have addressed radius problems \cite{mendi} and investigated implications of first and higher-order differential subordination \cite{adibastarlikenessexponential, nehadiffexpo} for the subclasses associated with the exponential function.
+Zaprawa \cite{zap2019} established bounds for the third Hankel determinants, yielding values of $0.385$ and $0.021$ for the classes $\mathcal{S}^{*}_{e}$ and $\mathcal{C}_{e}$, respectively, although the results were not sharp.